 Loop – Latest from Microsoft with AI goodness on top

 Microsoft recently published its answer to Notion.
 While Notion is equipped with additional AI functions, Loop follows the same approach but adds Microsoft’s flavor of AI, Microsoft Copilot.
-Loop’s biggest advantage over Notion is that it integrates with Microsoft services and also comes with Copilot pre-installed to take your structured notes to the next level.

 microsoft loop